 current time when the --state option is specified and

 A start and/or end time must be specified to view information about

 jobs not currently running.

-name is case insensitive (e.g. ca and CA both work).
+and the name is case insensitive (i.e. ca and CA both work).

-- Job is awaiting resource allocation.
-Note for a job to be selected in this state it must have "EligibleTime" in the requested time interval or different from "Unknown".
+NOTE: Note for a job to be selected in the PENDING state it must have "EligibleTime" in the requested time interval or different from "Unknown".
 The "EligibleTime" is displayed by the "scontrol show job" command.
 For example jobs submitted with the "--hold" option will have "EligibleTime=Unknown" as they are pending indefinitely.